Armillary sphere

 The flag of Portugal features an armillary sphere.
-The armillary sphere is also featured in Portuguese heraldry, associated with the Portuguese discoveries during the Age of Exploration.
+The armillary sphere is also featured in Portuguese heraldry, associated with the Portuguese discoveries during the Age of Discovery.
 Manuel I of Portugal, for example, took it as one of his symbols where it appeared on his standard, and on early Chinese export ceramics made for the Portuguese court.
 In the flag of the Empire of Brazil, the armillary sphere is also featured.

 The Beijing Capital International Airport Terminal 3 features a large armillary sphere metal sculpture as an exhibit of Chinese inventions for international and domestic visitors.